nkschaefer/cellbouncer/docs/quant_contam.md

 ![](../img/nsclc.contam.png)  |  ![](../img/tet_ipsc.contam.png) |

 #### Information in the plots
-* The top left corner of the plot lists the mean and standard deviation of contamination rate per cell in the data set.
+* The top left corner of the plot lists the mean and standard deviation of contamination rate per cell in the data set, along with the Kullback-Leibler divergence between the ambient RNA profile and the pool of cells.
 * The bar plot in the top left shows the fraction of ambient RNA inferred to have originated from each individual, in the form of stacked bars.
 If you have very many individuals, this information may overflow the space allocated in the plot; in that case, you will need to load `[output_prefix].contam_prof` and plot in your favorite plotting program.
 * The top right corner is a kernel density curve showing the contamination rate per cell across the data set. `quant_contam` uses an Empirical Bayes prior to shrink per-cell estimates toward the mean; provided per-cell estimates are maximum *a posteriori* rather than maximum likelihood estimates.
 * The panel below the density curve shows the contamination rate in each cell (Y-axis) against the log likelihood ratio of the cell's identity (X-axis).
 Error bars show uncertainty in contamination rate estimates (using Fisher information).
 Low confidence assignments may have higher inferred contamination rates, reflecting some incorrectly-assigned cells.